Health and Safety

 - Worldwide network: Rest assured that you’re never alone—with WorldStrides team members and offices on six continents around the world, there’s always a WorldStrides team member ready to assist you in real-time.

-- Insurance: We’ve partnered with Trip Mate and global partners to set the standards for medical, evacuation, and liability insurance with best-in-class support that provides an extra layer of coverage for our participants, our Group Leaders, and the schools with which we partner.
+- Insurance: We’ve partnered with global partners to set the standards for medical, evacuation, and liability insurance with best-in-class support that provides an extra layer of coverage for our participants, our Group Leaders, and the schools with which we partner.